 Roku Ultra ($99) or Streaming Stick+ ($49): Not every Roku supports UHD, but these two will push out the proper number of pixels for your new set.
 Get the Ultra if you want an ethernet jack for internet, a USB port for media storage, or a microSD for expandability.

 Gaming consoles: The Xbox One S and X both do UHD playback via streaming and disc.
 The same goes for the PlayStation 4 Pro.
 The base model consoles and Nintendo’s scrappy Switch will leave you with upscaled 1080p.
+The new PlayStation 5 and Xbox Series X will take maximum advantage of your new TV, but good luck finding one.

 Make sure your internet connection is ready for the onslaught of data